sommeeeer/fastapi-auth/README.md

 The **FastAPI SwaggerUI Docs** will be running at http://localhost:8000/docs

-The **ViteJS development server** will be running at will be running at http://localhost:5173
+The **ViteJS development server** will be running at http://localhost:5173

 ## License
 This project is licensed under the terms of the MIT license.
 See the LICENSE file for details.